MichaelRFairhurst/DartNAD0/README.md

 ## Current features

 - transposition tables
+- iterative deepening with timeouts
 - minimax-style alpha-beta pruning (for deterministic nodes)
 - move ordering (based on best move stored in transition tables)
 - killer move heuristic
 - \*-minimax (alpha beta pruning on CHANCE nodes)
 - star2-style probing pass on CHANCE descendents
+- SPRT testing support

 ## TODO

-- Iterative deepening: implemented but not meeting requirements to perform well currentl.
-- Concurrency: will be hard to do anything like lazy SMP in Dart.
+- Concurrent search: will be hard to do anything like lazy SMP in Dart.
 We could easily thread on CHANCE nodes, however, this strategy could backfire if we can't share the transposition table.
 - Quiescence search (necessary for certain games to avoid horizon problems, find good move orderings in iterative deepening).
 - Reversible games: Reduce allocation & GC overhead by using mutable game objects and making/unmaking moves
-- Developer features: Stuff like building in ways to play AIs against each other, perft(), and benchmarking improvements.
+- Zobrist hashing
 - MCTS.
 It aint expectiminimax, but it is a better choice for some games.
 - Late move reductions
 - Support roll-to-move style games more naturally
-- Configurable search options
-- Principle-Variation search
+- Principle-Variation search (prototyped but not offering improvement).
+- TLA+ model checking of optimizations.
+- Draw detection.
+- Prefer winning in fewer turns.
+- Test algorithm on more games.

 ## Usage